from __future__ import annotations

 - **get_col_edges(image: Image) -> np.ndarray:** Return array of column edge pixel

-These protected methods reduce code duplication when implementing _operate():
+These protected methods reduce code duplication and handle grid assignment:

 - **_get_grid_info(image, row_edges, col_edges) -> pd.DataFrame:** Assembles

 complete grid information from pre-computed edge coordinates.
-This method
+Calls internal

-_add_section_number_info() to populate all required columns.
-Use this in
+methods to populate ROW_NUM, COL_NUM, and ROW_MAJOR_IDX columns.
+Use this after

-- Additional columns: Object metadata (centroid, bounding box, etc.) from
+- **Additional columns:** Object metadata (centroid, bounding box, morphology) from

 image.objects.info()